laboon/CS1632_Fall2017/deliverables/6/deliverable6.md

    7. What kinds of things did you discover in exploratory testing?
    8 If you developed a manual testing plan, include it here.

-## Program
+## Program Functionality

-You are going to develop a simple language, RPN++.
+You are going to develop an interpreter for a simple language, RPN++.
 This allows user to calculate using Reverse Polish Notation.
-It also supports simple output via the PRINT keyword and variables.
+It also supports simple output via the PRINT keyword, variables, and the ability to quit.

 Running the program without a filename will cause the program to enter a read-eval-print-loop (REPL).
 In REPL mode, users can enter expressions one line at a time.
 REPLs are widely used in many programming languages such as Ruby, Clojure, and Lisp.